StonyBrookRCI/MACSIMA_MCMICRO/README.md

 5. Click **OK** or **Connect**.

 ### 3. Connect & Transfer
-1. Click **Connect**.
+1. Click **File > Site Manager**.
+2. Select your site and click connect
-2. Enter your password when prompted.
+3. Enter your password when prompted.
-3. When the Duo prompt appears, enter your option (e.g., `1` for Duo Push) and approve the notification on your mobile device.
+4. When the Duo prompt appears, enter your option (e.g., `1` for Duo Push) and approve the notification on your mobile device.
-4. Drag the folder from your mapped research drive (VAST) to the remote server (HPC-NVwulf)
+5. Drag the folder from your mapped research drive (VAST) to the remote server (HPC-NVwulf)

 ## Option 2: Command line transfer using a UNIX terminal (WSL or MAC)